 The following discussion and analysis of financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and related notes thereto included elsewhere in this report.
 This discussion contains forward-looking statements.
 Please see the "Cautionary Statement" above and "Risk Factors" below for a discussion of the uncertainties, risks and assumptions associated with these statements.
 Our fiscal year-end financial reporting periods are a 52- or 53- week year ending on the Saturday closest to December 31st.
-Fiscal year 2006 will have 52 weeks.
-Our third quarter of fiscal year 2006 ended September 30, 2006.
-Our third quarter of fiscal year 2005 ended October 1, 2005.
+Fiscal year 2007 will have 52 weeks.
+Our first quarter of fiscal year 2007 ended March 31, 2007.
+Our first quarter of fiscal year 2006 ended April 1, 2006.
 All of the quarterly periods reported in this quarterly report on Form 10-Q had thirteen weeks.
+Except as noted, financial results are for continuing operations.
+Our former Aero product lines are reported as discontinued operations.
+The sale of these product lines closed on March 23, 2007.